Questions? Call ANHC's Outreach Team at (907) 743-7220. They are available to help you apply for benefits!

 Currently closed: Bean's Cafe and Anchorage Gospel Rescue Mission

-Bean's Cafe: The Sullivan Arena is operating as temporary homeless shelters in order to provide spacing between clients.
+Bean's Cafe: The Sullivan Arena is operating as a temporary homeless shelter in order to provide spacing between clients.
 Meal service normally provided at Bean's Cafe is now being provided at the Sullivan Arena.
-Click here for meal times.
+Click here for more information.